devops-maestro17/PassShield-K8s/README.md

 The application consists of two main components:

-1. **Frontend**: A React application that provides the user interface for checking password strength and breaches.
+1. **Frontend**: A React application that provides the user interface.
 2. **Backend**: A FastAPI application that provides the API endpoints for checking password strength and breaches.

 ### Project Structure